Skip to content

 worker.created Domain event handler New worker aggregate created

-worker.status.updated Status command / monitoring EC2 state change mapped to domain status
+worker.status.updated Status command / reconciler EC2 state change mapped to domain status

-worker.metrics.updated Metrics collection job Telemetry snapshot (CPU/Mem/Labs count)
+worker.metrics.updated Metrics collection reconciler Telemetry snapshot (CPU/Mem/Labs count)

-worker.labs.updated Labs refresh command/job Lab records synchronized from CML instance
+worker.labs.updated Labs refresh command Lab records synchronized from CML instance

 worker.terminated Terminate command Worker lifecycle end